reddisandeep/OPEN-HEALTH-A-COMPREHENSIVE-TOOL-FOR-REMOTE-HEALTH-CARE/README.md

 4. Push to the Branch
 5. Open a Pull Request

-• **Suggestions**: If you don't want to code but have some awesome ideas, open up an issue explaining some updates or improvements you would like to see!

-#### Don't forget to give the project a star!
-Thanks again!

 ## License

 This project is licensed under the [Open Source Initiative (OSI)](https://opensource.org/) approved GNU General Public License v3.0 License - see the [LICENSE.txt](LICENSE.txt) file for details.<br>

-## Contact Details

-Hema Kalyan Murapaka - [kalyanmurapaka274@gmail.com](kalyanmurapaka274@gmail.com)<br>

 ## Acknowledgements